-The specialist consultant provides his/her opinion with recommendations, and following direct verbal consultation with the current attending MRP, and through mutual agreement of the members, assumes the patient's care as the new MRP, in accordance with the provisions of Articles 6.1 and 6.2.4 of the Rules.
-The previous attending MRP, if a family physician, assumes the role of the designated member to provide supportive care to the patient.
+The consultant provides his/her opinion with recommendations, and following direct communication with the current attending MRP, and through mutual agreement of the members, assumes the patient's care as the new MRP, in accordance with the provisions of Articles 6.1 and 6.2.3 of the Rules.
+The previous attending MRP may assume the role of the designated member to provide supportive care to the patient.
 The original MRP must not unreasonably refuse to reassume the role of the patient's MRP once the patient's medical condition has stabilized and a transfer back to the original MRP is mutually agreed to be appropriate and safe.
 Such patient MRP transfer must follow the provisions of Articles 6.1 and 6.2.3 of the Rules.